 City Market Art Galleries

-I highly recommend stopping by to visit the talented artists in City Market.
-Did you know Savannah is actually ranked as the top art-buying city in the United States?
+Artists form the heart and soul of Savannah, so I highly recommend stopping by to visit the talented artists in City Market.

-There are a few different art galleries in the market, plus an upstairs art center that houses over two dozen active artists’ studios.
+There are a few different art galleries in the market, plus an upstairs art center that houses two dozen active artists’ studios.

 Some of the art galleries showcase the work of one individual artist, while others feature multiple artists and different mediums in the space.